As Safe as Yesterday Is: Reception

+American rock critic Mike Saunders is credited with one of the first coinings of the term "heavy metal" for a genre in a 1970 review of As Safe as Yesterday Is for Rolling Stone, in which he wrote: "Here they were a noisy, unmelodic, heavy metal-leaden shit-rock band, with the loud and noisy parts beyond doubt."
+(Note: The cited source notes an earlier use of the term in an early 1970 Lester Bangs review of Canned Wheat by The Guess Who.)

 New Musical Express called it "a good LP and one that will grow in estimation with each listen," though "a sameness on certain numbers" was observed.
 A review in Melody Maker said, "Critically speaking Humble Pie aren't offering anything particularly new.
 It would be nice to hear more of their instrumental and vocal ability showcased as it gets submerged in the production, but as a team they work well together and given a fair chance and hearing, the group will develop into an important musical entity."
 A retrospective review by heavy metal historian Martin Popoff gave the album an 8 out of 10 and noted "a Stonesy rock 'n' roll immediacy gripping the proceedings, a number of these tracks sounding very much like the blueprint for The Black Crowes, especially Desperation and the title track, both languid and loud, confident at the road ahead."